kelzms8/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/10-row-level-security.md

 1. Select **Save**, then save the Power BI Desktop file to end the lab.

 *Note: When the Power BI Desktop file is published to the Power BI service, you’ll need to complete a post-publication task to map security principals to the **Salespeople** role.
 You won’t do that in this lab.*

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:

+- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.